Skip to content

 Maybe Next Time

 I realize this course could have been cancelled based on not having enough qualified participants, but then I would have just gone to Bolivia and added 5 more peaks above 17,000′ to my climbing resume.
-Unfortunately, my decision to spend almost $8,000 to hike 5.5 miles to Ski Hill, with an overall elevation gain of only 1,100 feet, severely missed the mark of what I thought I would get from D-Prep.
+Unfortunately, my decision to spend almost $8,000 to hike a mere 5.5 miles to Ski Hill, with an overall elevation gain of only 1,100 feet, severely missed the mark on what I thought I would get from D-Prep.

 I expected this AMS course to be harder… a lot harder!